4yuub/4yuub/README.md

 # Hi there!
-I'm [Ayoub](https://github.com/4yuub), a passionate and dedicated computer science student currently working as a Software Engineer at ORA Techonologies.
+I'm [Ayoub](https://github.com/4yuub), a passionate and dedicated computer science student currently working as a Software Engineer at BCG X.

 ## About Me